 “For me, as an entrepreneur, you need a clear head and a clear space to be able to come up with the ideas, make the decisions, make the phone calls.
 So to have a designated office is much better than working from home because there are obvious distractions there.

 “Having a professional place where you can host clients, where people can park, eat in the restaurant, and there are meeting rooms is invaluable.
-We also use a number of services providers from HIC and it’s a lively hub for people to collaborate.
+We also use several services providers from HIC and it’s a lively hub for people to collaborate.
 We use web and brand design, legal support, promotional materials and exhibition manufacturers, so it’s been very helpful.”

 Sporting Edge is looking to grow even further, and HIC could play a part in that.
 Jeremy has already had talks about moving into the grow-on space.
 Jeremy concluded: “For me, Harborough Innovation Centre is a great environment in which to think, to make great decisions and collaborate with other entrepreneurs to help your business grow.”